abusesa/abusehelper/docs/Harmonization.md

 With data harmonization briefly visited, we move on to defining an ontology.
 An ontology in our case is a higher level abstraction of a language, where each lexeme addresses an observable characteristic of either an Indicator of Compromise, IoC, or a vulnerable service discovered through actively scanning the Internet.
 Our grammar is thus expressed as sets of key-value pairs, which are straightforward to serialize into AbuseHelper events.

-Below, we will reference events as collections of ontology key-value pairs.
-Please note that we use **key** to denote a harmonized event key, whereas a lexeme in this ontology is called an **attribute**.
+Below, we will reference events as collections of ontology driven key-value pairs.
+Please note that we use the term **key** to denote an event schema and the term **attribute** to denote an ontology lexeme.

 ## Ontology, Schema or Taxonomy